-“Telling a grandchild or another young person that you have dementia may be something you’re dreading the most,” says Devon Sicard, Executive Director of Bridges® by EPOCH at Pembroke, a memory care assisted living community in Pembroke, MA.
+“Telling a grandchild or another young person that you have dementia may be something you’re dreading the most,” says our Executive Director of Bridges® by EPOCH at Pembroke, a memory care assisted living community in Pembroke, MA.
 “You may even want to hide the truth from them or tell them white lies about what’s happening to protect them from the reality for as long as possible.
-But, really, it’s important to tell children about a diagnosis early on in the process.”
+But, really, it’s important to tell young children about a diagnosis early on in the process.”

-Tips for Telling Grandchildren About Your Diagnosis
+Tips for Telling Grandchildren About Your Dementia Diagnosis

-1. Be clear and use age-appropriate language.
 If your grandchildren are little, they may not be able to understand “dementia” or “Alzheimer’s disease.”
 Instead, you can talk about “memory problems” that you’re having and that you will be forgetting things and maybe acting a little unusual.
 Older children and teenagers are able to grasp the more complex subjects of the disease.

-2. Anticipate that there will be questions – ones that you might not expect.
 Children see the world a little differently than adults do, and some of the questions they may ask can surprise you.
 “Can I get it?” is one question children often ask, because they wonder if they can “catch” dementia from you.
 “Is it my fault?” is another surprising question – children can blame themselves when something bad happens.
 Be prepared for just about anything.
 Be honest with your answers.
 Remember that “I don’t know” is a perfectly valid response.

-3. Let them know what to expect.
 More than likely, your grandchildren have noticed that things seem “off” about the way you’ve been acting.
 It’s important not to scare them about what will happen to you, but it is important for them to know, for example, that you may forget their name sometimes, or you may have difficulty remembering words or you’ll need help finding your glasses, even if they’re on top of your head.

-4. Ask for their help.
 This doesn’t mean that you’re putting a lot of responsibility on the kids.
 It simply means that you can share with them some easy ways that they can help you throughout this process.
 For example, you might need some help putting your shoes on, or getting a snack.
 You can also ask for their patience and understanding, because you can behave in different ways than “normal.”
 Children like to know that they’re helping, even if it’s in the smallest of ways.
 Perhaps they could read to you or play games with you – that’s always fun.

-5. Tell them that you are the same person and you still love them.
 As much as possible (and as often as possible), remind your grandchildren how much you love them.
 Let them know that the way you will be acting is because of the disease, not because you are changing as a person.
 You can tell them that although there will be changes, they won’t happen right away, and that there are still plenty of ways and times you can visit and interact and enjoy their company.

-Although a dementia diagnosis is very serious, Devon says to take heart.
-“Many adult children of people with dementia state that children, younger children especially, can adapt very quickly to the reality of the situation and actually interact better with their grandparents than their parents do,” she says.
+Although a dementia diagnosis is very serious, our ED says to take heart.
+“Many adult children of people with dementia state that children, younger children especially, can adapt very quickly to the reality of the situation and actually interact better with their grandparents than their parents do,” they say.
 “As someone with dementia progresses, they can become more childlike in their approach, and in a sense it’s easier for kids to understand the way they are.
 This can be a beautiful gift, not just to your loved one with dementia, but for the children, too.
 Letting kids know about the diagnosis means they’re able to play a part in creating fulfilling moments and meaningful memories throughout the journey.”

 Expert, Life-Enriching Memory Care